Why be normal?

-I'm an old school nerd and proud of it.
-I got my start with PCs on a TRS-80 when I was very young and the first app I ever made was a random number generator created on my Commodore VIC-20 in the 4th grade in about 1983.
-I sold 'lotto' guesses to my classmates until I learned the hard way that type of thing was frowned upon by the administration.
-Nowadays, I like making useful, fun, interesting - and legal - components for websites.
+I first started coding in BASIC on a TRS-80 and the first app I ever made was a random number generator created on my Commodore VIC-20 in the 4th grade in about 1983.
+I turned those random numbers into my own private lottery and sold lotto tickets to my classmates until I learned the hard way that type of thing was frowned upon by the administration and my friends' parents.
+I don't think my own parents were very surprised!

 - Wordpress people who only know how to do Wordpress sites